MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Disable-PSSessionConfiguration.md

 ## NOTES

+This cmdlet is only available on Windows platforms.

 To run this cmdlet you must start PowerShell by using the **Run as administrator** option.

 ## RELATED LINKS